 In 2000, my own journey was transforming and I added a business with a focus on women, which is www.susannaliller.com.
 I felt called to help women, specifically.
 When there is time to share stories, challenges and ideas, women prosper.
 They learn they aren’t alone on this journey of self-development and growth.
 This business is focused on the unique journey each woman takes to become herself, the person she is, rather than the person others may want her to be.
 This is what I call The Heroine’s Journey, the journey to one’s authentic self, and my work with women is all about giving them the tools for their journey.
 I do this with programs like The Heroine’s Journey, The Comfort Zone Challenge and The Business of You.
 I also take them on retreats off the coast of Maine and over the sea to France.
 Sometimes you have to leave home to be able to see what’s been right in front of you all along!
 I also work one on one with women as a personal coach, which is why I’m called The Heroine’s Coach.

 Everyone’s on a journey – whether they need a plan, need to resolve a conflict, need coaching or need to believe in themselves more.
 These are people in transition, people working on the challenges of being alive – people transforming.
-Supporting, encouraging and celebrating people on their individual or group journeys is the common thread in what I do and I love it.
+Supporting, encouraging and celebrating people on their individual or group journeys are the common threads in what I do and I love it.